jasonjklim/Titanic/README.md

-# Project 1: Titanic
+# Pandas Lab: Titanic

 This week was all about Pandas and plotting.
 At this point you should be chomping at the bit to do some Data Science.
-If so, good - because it's time for Project 1!
+If so, good!

-For our first project, we're going to take a look at the Titanic manifest.
+For this lab, we're going to take a look at the Titanic manifest.
 We'll be exploring this data to see what we can learn regarding the survival rates of different groups of people.

 ## Prework
 Fork and clone this repo.
 At the end of this project, you'll submit a pull request containing an iPython notebook that answers the questions below.